David Simpson (Irish cricketer)

+David Simpson (born 20 July 1983) is an Irish cricketer.

+Early life

+David Dean Simpson was born on 20 July 1983 in Derry, Northern Ireland.

+Career

-David Simpson (born 20 July 1983) is an Irish cricketer, from Derry, Northern Ireland.
-He is a left-handed batsman and a right-arm medium-fast bowler.
-He has represented Ireland A since 2006, as well as representing the Northern Cricket Union President's XI and the Irish Under-23 team.
+Simpson is a left-handed batsman and a right-arm medium-fast bowler.
+He represented Ireland A in 2006, and has also represented the Northern Cricket Union President's XI and the Irish Under-23 team.